hjltu/esp8266-wifi-microphone/README.md

 Video: [Youtube](https://youtu.be/rU_Pw9Jb_PM)

-tip: use node-red for save RAW file
+tip: use node-red to save the RAW file